University Health

-University Health is the public hospital district for the San Antonio, Texas, US metropolitan area.
+Bexar County Hospital District, doing business as University Health, is the public hospital district for the San Antonio, Texas, US metropolitan area.
 Owned and operated by Bexar County, it is the third largest public health system in Texas.
-The system operates University Hospital, a 716-bed teaching hospital located in the South Texas Medical Center, and over 25 outpatient specialty and family medicine clinics throughout the San Antonio area.
+The system operates University Hospital, a 716-bed teaching hospital located in the South Texas Medical Center, and over 35 outpatient specialty and family medicine clinics throughout the San Antonio area.

 History

 San Antonio's first public hospital, The Robert B. Green Memorial Hospital, opened in 1917 on the west side of what is now downtown San Antonio.
 The hospital suffered from inconsistent funding over the years, so in 1955, voters approved the creation of a hospital district and a property tax to provide a stable funding source for it.
 In 1959, the new hospital district was leveraged to promise a teaching hospital to attract the University of Texas South Texas Medical School, now the University of Texas Health Science Center at San Antonio.
 The hospital district broke ground in 1965 for the Bexar County Teaching Hospital, now University Hospital, adjacent to the site for the new medical school on a former hundred acre dairy farm located about 9 miles northwest of downtown San Antonio in what is now the heart of the South Texas Medical Center.
 Both the hospital and medical school opened in 1968.

-In the 1970s and early 1980s, the hospital was the site of the Genene Jones murders, one of the largest serial killer cases in American history.
+The hospital district began using the name University Health in 1994.
+The primary hospital became known as University Hospital.

 In 2014, the hospital was expanded to its current state with the completion of the Sky Tower, which contains the main entrance of the hospital.

 As the primary teaching hospital for the University of Texas Health Science Center at San Antonio, University Hospital is a regional Level I Trauma Center and a leader in organ transplantation.

 Expansion

 New Women's & Children's Hospital

+The Women's & Children's Hospital opened on the University Health Main Campus in 2023 as a 300-bed hospital dedicated to women, newborn, and pediatric care.
+It's the first hospital in South Texas devoted exclusively to those populations.

+The hospital houses a Level IV Neonatal Intensive Care Unit (NICU) and a Level IV Maternal Center for high-risk obstetric and neonatal care and became San Antonio's first Level IV maternal center.
+Facilities include labor and delivery suites, postpartum rooms, cesarean operating rooms and a Women's Center for obstetric and gynecologic emergencies.

+It also includes a children's emergency department, pediatric specialty services and pediatric rehabilitation facilities.

-A new 300-bed Women's & Children's Hospital with private rooms opened in late 2023.
-The project features a heart, vascular and endoscopy suite, new parking structure and an additional shell space for future growth.
+The project included expanded heart, vascular, and endoscopy space, a parking structure and shell space for future expansion.

-The new hospital plans feature special amenities for mothers and babies and will be prepared to care for high-risk deliveries and complications during and after pregnancy.
-There will be a dedicated Obstetrics and Gynecology Emergency Department, Caesarian-section rooms, and a level IV neonatal intensive care unit connected to the labor and delivery unit.

-The tower is equipped to care for sick or injured children with a Children's Emergency Department, a pediatric rehabilitation gym and family friendly rooms.
+University Health is the only San Antonio hospital to be named to Newsweek's national raking of Best Maternity Hospital's for 2022-2025.
+U.S. News & World Report named University Health a 2022-2025 High Performing Maternity Care Hospital.
+Leapfrog/Money also lists University Health as one of the nation's Best Hospitals for Maternity Care.